 Women in Engineering (WIE) is an outreach program for 10th and 11th grade girls held every year on the Friday before Thanksgiving.
 Our primary goal is to introduce girls to what an engineer does, what kinds of engineering careers are available, and explain how engineers help the world in general.

-Started as a pilot program in 2006, WIE has now expanded to several schools in the area.
+Started as a pilot program in 2006, Women in Engineering has now expanded to many schools in the area.
 The day is filled with hands-on and interactive activities/workshops that feature different careers in engineering.
 Female engineering students from the WIE Freshman Interest Group as well as the Society of Women Engineers act as guides and mentors throughout the day and encourage the attendees to ask questions and get involved.

-Please contact Melanie Ford at firstname.lastname@example.org or at (814) 898-6685 with any questions or inquiries.
+Please contact the Engineering K-12 Outreach Center at EngOutreach@psu.edu or at (814) 898-6685 with any questions or inquiries.